Sign Up For Our Newsletter

 A blow-dryer, straightener and full size bottles of hair products take up a lot of space in your luggage and in the bathroom once you arrive.

 Most hotels have a hair dryer in the bathroom and some now even offer hair straighteners.
 Check with your hotel in advance to confirm.
-If your hotel doesn’t have these, purchase travel-size versions instead, or go au-natural during your trip.
+If your hotel doesn’t have these, purchase travel-size versions instead, or go all-natural during your trip.

 Unless you’re traveling for business, a smartphone is most likely all you’ll need.
 If you must pack another device, like an iPad, tablet, Kindle or laptop, limit yourself to two.
 You probably won’t use more than that, and if you do, you’re wasting precious vacation time being distracted by electronics.